jmohler1970/Taffy_withUI/README.md

 This code covers

-* Taffy for REST: Part 5 Access Tokens with some real simple authorization
+* Taffy for REST - Part 5: Access Tokens with some real simple authorization
-* Taffy for REST: Part 6 CAPTCHA
+* Taffy for REST - Part 6: CAPTCHA
-* Taffy for REST: Part 7 Login
+* Taffy for REST - Part 7: Login
-* Taffy for REST: Part 8 VueJS + Bulma
+* Taffy for REST - Part 8: Buefy = VueJS + Bulma
+* Taffy for REST - Part 9: Buefy flavored HTML
-* Taffy for REST: Part 9 VueJS + Bootstrap
+* Taffy for REST - Part 10: VueJS + Bootstrap

 # For part 8